vczh-libraries/VlppOS/Test/UnitTest/Copilot_Scrum.md

 This phase focuses on establishing the foundational interfaces and injection infrastructure that mirrors the existing patterns used by DateTime and Locale.

-### Task 1-1: Define IFileSystemImpl Interface and Injection Infrastructure
+### Task 1-1: Define IFileSystemImpl Interface and Injection Infrastructure [PROCESSED]

 Create the core interface `IFileSystemImpl` and injection infrastructure in `FileSystem.h` following the same pattern as `IDateTimeImpl` and `ILocaleImpl`.
 This includes defining all platform-specific methods that need to be injectable and the injection function.